Tiny-Foxes/RyutoSetsujin-Customizations/Judgments/README.md

 # Wordart except somethings wrong
 im really bored

+# EZ2
+Ok...
+It's time to break down.
+Are U ready?
+(Based off of EZ2DJ/AC by Amuseworld/SQUARE PIXELS/EZ2AC TEAM) The only difference between v2.1 and v2.2 is the bevel on the EARLY/LATE timing indicators.

 ###### As I add more judgment fonts, I'll give them descriptions here.